ebelingGWEIV/ebelingGWEIV/README.md

 In every interview, the one fact about me that I make sure to share is my history with Boy Scouts.
 Earning my Eagle Scout in 2016, the scouting program shaped not only my love for the outdoors but it was also where I learned valuable leadership skills, picked up an extensive amount of strange skills (basket weaving, wood carving, snow shelter building, etc.), and was introduced to science and engineering.

-I attended Grand Valley State Univeristy for my undergraduate degree in Computer Engineering.
-During which I did three CoOp semesters with Active Inspection, an engineering company who focuses on computer vision.
+I attended Grand Valley State University for my undergraduate degree in Computer Engineering.
+During which I did three CoOp semesters with Active Inspection, an engineering company that focuses on computer vision.
 Grand Valley's program focused heavily on embedded engineering.
-My noteable electives were MIPS Architecture, Networking, Operating Systems, and Cryptography and Privacy.
-Leaving my program, I found that I enjoyed designing and developing mid level software to interact with hardware.
+My notable electives were MIPS Architecture, Networking, Operating Systems, and Cryptography and Privacy.
+Leaving my program, I found that I enjoyed designing and developing mid-level software to interact with hardware.

 Now I am back at Grand Valley studying Applied Computer Science.
 The decision to go right back into school was hard to make.
 Some points that helped make the decision was that I have always had a desire to continue my education (just maybe not right away) and the 2 years for the degree is generally equated to 3-5 years of experience. *I have more to say on this, come back later for my full thoughts on my decision and reasons to attend graduate school.*

 Engineering was not the first direction I thought I would go.
-In high school I spent a year at the Ottowa County Careerline Tech Center learning about Information Technology and working towards my A+ certification.
+In high school, I spent a year at the Ottowa County Careerline Tech Center learning about Information Technology and working towards my A+ certification.
 As much as I loved (and still love) working on computers, networking, and all the stuff I learned there, that exploration ended up showing me what I didn't want to do for a career.
-Because of it, I know my way around old and new computers, know how to run network cables, and can do my own RJ-45 puchdowns.
+Because of it, I know my way around old and new computers, know how to run network cables, and can do my own RJ-45 pushdowns.

 ### Areas of Interest

 #### Computer Vision

 My CoOp at Active Inspection was not by accident.
-I am attracted to what's most interesting, and the lessons on software development practices, project planning strategies, and the methods for performing computer vision certainly fit the bill.
+I am attracted to what's most interesting, and the lessons on software development practices, project planning strategies and the methods for performing computer vision certainly fit the bill.

 During the 2020 Covid-19 lockdowns in Michigan, I found myself pulled away from my CoOp and with a desire to continue exploring my interests in computer vision.
-This resulted my development of a test segmentation application.
-The final version has been lost to a corrupted harddrive, but you can checkout [this repo](https://github.com/ebelingGWEIV/Segmentation-Test-console-app) to see the mid-point of the project, and some of the pictures that resulted from it.
+This resulted in my development of a test segmentation application.
+The final version has been lost to a corrupted hard drive, but you can check out [this repo](https://github.com/ebelingGWEIV/Segmentation-Test-console-app) to see the mid-point of the project, and some of the pictures that resulted from it.
 I can't say that I'm proud of the code, but  I am proud of the resulting images and of all that I learned about segmentation, convolutions, and the new application for the linear algebra I learned in school.

 #### Cyber Security

 Ever since hearing the story of [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) in high school, I've had a growing fascination with security.
 Right now, I find it to be the most interesting field in technology.
-The complexity for problems that must be solved, their time sensitivity, reforms required for the industry to become more effective, the progreess that has been made, and the progreess yet to be made are all incredibly complex factors that eevry company and agency must consider.
+The complexity of problems that must be solved, their time sensitivity, reforms required for the industry to become more effective, the progress that has been made, and the progress yet to be made are all incredibly complex factors that every company and agency must consider.

 I feel that my undergraduate education best suits me for focusing on the security of operations and IoT devices.
 I have yet to do a side project related to cyber security, but as I find the time to work through [HackTheBox](https://www.hackthebox.eu/), [TryHackMe](https://tryhackme.com/), or find something related to embedded security to work on, I dd that here.